Hunting mammals with dogs was banned in 2004/5 but is still practised illegally to this day. With hunts exploiting loopholes & disregarding the ban.

 There are plenty of pages on social media you can get involved with to report illegal hunting and show your support for the hunting ban.
 Writing to your local MP is also a sensible thing to do if you do feel illegal hunting is taking place in your area, or you want to find out their views on the matter.

 Alternatively, joining your local hunt saboteurs group is a great way to become a part of something preventing illegal activities in your local area and getting involved in animal welfare.
-A person found guilty of an offence under the hunting act can face fines of up to £5,000.
+A person found guilty of an offence under the hunting act can face an unlimited fine.